 What is tilt in poker?

 I’d define tilt as a play or series of plays where players mental stage prevents him or her from making the optimal play.
 The type of tilt varies depending on the player.
 Some of us go to the aggressive “I’ll win my money back no matter what, if they can outdraw so can I” type of mode, while others go to passive “I’ll lose anyway so I just checkback these nuts because it’s going to cost me less when they outdraw me” mode.
 To some it’s something in between.

 What does tilting feel like?

-How to prevent tilt?
+How to prevent tilt in poker?

 Make sure that you have slept well, are in a solid state of mind and if possible; exercise before the session.
 When you get outdrawn for the fifth time in fifteen minutes it really helps to have that after exercise dopamine in your body.
 My A-game comes from a state of mind that I’m only observing someone else’s game, so I might also meditate to get to that mindset.

 In the real world though: a lot of my tilt preventing is just picking when I’m in a bad mood and decided to take the day off.
 Having a hangover, feeling sick or sleep-deprived (or all together) is already bad enough, trust me: you don’t want to add a losing session to that.
 That’s how you end up with a life tilt.